elm-community/guidelines/README.md

 ### Issues and pull requests

 We welcome issues and pull requests, in the usual way.
 That is, you can create an issue if you have a request or see a problem.
-Or, you you can fork anything here, make some changes, and send a pull request.
+Or, you can fork anything here, make some changes, and send a pull request.

 ### Become a collaborator